 Introduction

-Recreational angling has a major impact on the ecology of freshwater ecosystems and is likely to structure community dynamics through selective harvest of certain individuals and species from the system (Curry, Brady, and Morgan 2003).
-In recognition of the impact anglers have on freshwater fish communities, ecosystem-based management, adaptive management, and safe operating spaces have all been invoked in an effort to better manage freshwater resources.
-In order to successfully manage fish populations, management must account for the intricate dyanmics of multiple species that are targeted in recretaional fishing (Johnston, Arlinghaus, and Dieckmann 2013).
-A central theme of these strategies is a holistic view of the ecosystems we manage and a rejection of single species management strategies applied broadly in favor of flexibility that allows managers to consider the full context of the systems they work in and tailor their actions appropriately (Collie et al. 2016).
+Recreational angling has a major influence on the ecology of freshwater ecosystems and is likely to structure community dynamics through selective or lack of harvest of certain individuals and species from the system (Curry, Brady, and Morgan 2003; Sass and Shaw 2020).
+In recognition of the influence anglers have on freshwater fish communities, ecosystem-based fisheries management, adaptive management, and safe operating space concepts have all been invoked in an effort to better manage freshwater resources.
+In order to successfully manage fish populations, applied management must account for the intricate dynamics of multiple species that are targeted in recreataional fisheries (Johnston, Arlinghaus, and Dieckmann 2013).
+A central theme of these management strategies is a holistic view of the ecosystem and the rejection of single species management strategies applied broadly in favor of flexibility that allows managers to consider the full context of the systems they work in and tailor their actions appropriately (Collie et al. 2016; Camp and van Poorten 2019?).

-Regime shifts are likely to have drastic impacts on aquatic systems and the recreational fisheries that rely on these systems.
+Regime shifts (i.e., abrupt and persistent changes in ecosystem state) are likely to have major influences on aquatic systems and the recreational fisheries that rely on these systems.
 Increasingly, efforts have been made to incorporate ecosystem states and regime shifts into fisheries management (King, McFarlane, and Punt 2015).
-Current work to incorporate ecosystem-based management has focused on ecosystem change, such as climate change, and management strategies to maintain stable states of a system in light of ecosystem change (Liu et al. 2015).
-Management of ecologically driven regime shifts tend to focus on identifying the underlying cause of change, and, in many cases, adapting to those changes (citation) or mitigating the effects of those changes through increased systemic resilience (citation).
-While increased resilience has been shown to decrease the likelihood of rapid shifts in the stable state of a system (Scheffer et al. 2001), many of these regime shifts are initiated by drivers that are not ecologically-driven.
-One such driver, harvest driven regime shifts, are of particular interest in fisheries systems (Steele 1996; Rothschild and Shannon 2004).
+Current research to incorporate ecosystem-based fisheries management has focused on ecosystem change, such as climate change and cultural eutrophication, and management strategies to maintain stable states of a system in light of ecosystem change (Liu et al. 2015).
+Management of ecologically driven regime shifts tend to focus on identifying the underlying cause of change, and, in many cases, adapting to those changes (citation) or mitigating the effects of those changes through increased systemic resilience (Carpenter et al. 2017citation).
+Although increased resilience has been shown to decrease the likelihood of rapid shifts in the stable state of a system (Scheffer et al. 2001), many of these regime shifts are initiated by drivers that are not ecological.
+One such driver, harvest driven regime shifts, are of particular interest in fisheries systems (Steele 1996; Post et al. 2002; Rothschild and Shannon 2004).

-Harvest driven regime shifts in fisheries have been studied in commercial and marine fisheries when ecosystem-based management has been implemented (Oken and Essington 2016; Essington et al. 2015).
-The recognition of the role interspecific interaction between species, and the hysteretic behavior that follows, has helped foster the adoption of ecosystem-based management (Walters and Kitchell 2001; Blackwood, Hastings, and Mumby 2012).
-Crowder et al. (2008) has explored the simultaneous impacts of multiple fished species on marine systems.
+Harvest driven regime shifts have been studied in commercial and marine fisheries when ecosystem-based management has been implemented (Oken and Essington 2016; Essington et al. 2015).
+The recognition of the role of inter-specific and trophic interactions between species, and the hysteretic behavior that may follow, has helped foster the adoption of ecosystem-based management (Walters and Kitchell 2001; Blackwood, Hastings, and Mumby 2012).
+Crowder et al. (2008) has also explored the simultaneous influences of multiple fished species on marine systems.
 This type of ecosystem-based management plays an import role in maintaining a desired stable state, often in the form of a specific fish community structure.
-This stands in contrast to more traditional management decisions which take a linear view of the system (e.g. fish population is over exploited so managers reduce mortality or stock in response).
-Instances where these simple solutions have had no effect, or even a negative effect, are abundant and demonstrate a need to consider alternative stable states and the hysteretic behavior that is often present in the complex aquatic communities we study (Pine et al. 2009).
+This stands in contrast to more traditional management decisions which take a linear view of the system (e.g., fish population is over exploited, so managers attempt reduce mortality rates through regulations or stock in response) (Sass et al. 2017).
+Instances where these simple solutions have had no effect, or even a negative effect, are abundant and demonstrate a need to consider alternative stable states and the hysteretic behavior that is often present in complex aquatic communities (Pine et al. 2009).